decretist/Dissertation/Chapter0/chapter0.md

 Gratian 2, compiled and wrote the first and second recensions; and for a late date, around 1140, for the first recension.[^4]

-In a January 2011 advising conversation, Jennifer Davis suggested that, given my professional background, it would be strategically advantageous for the purpose of whatever academic career I might hope to have to position myself as a Digital Humanities specialist.
+In a January 2011 advising conversation, Jennifer Davis, director of graduate studies for MBS at the time, suggested that, given my professional background, it would be strategically advantageous for the purpose of whatever academic career I might hope to have to position myself as a Digital Humanities specialist.
-In the summer of 2010, I had taught myself to write Python web applications on the Google App Engine platform (learning Python was incidental to learning GAE, which is what I was really interested in), so in the first half of 2011, I developed Ingobert, a Python/GAE web application to visualize textual differences in Beinecke 413, in connection with an independent study project supervised by Pennington and Davis.[^5] Largely on the strength of the Ingobert
+In the summer of 2010, I had taught myself to write Python web applications on the Google App Engine platform, so in the first half of 2011, I developed Ingobert, a Python/GAE web application to visualize textual differences in Beinecke 413, in connection with an independent study project supervised by Pennington and Davis.[^5] Largely on the strength of the Ingobert